Enugu-Ezike

-Enugu Ezike is a large town and one of the most prominent communities in Enugu State, Nigeria.
-It is the headquarters of Igbo-Eze North Local Government Area (LGA) and is known for its rich cultural heritage, historical significance, and economic activities.
-The town is home to a predominantly Igbo-speaking population and has played an essential role in the history and development of the Nsukka cultural region.
+Enugu-Ezike is a large town occupying all the whole land of Igbo Eze North local government area of Nigeria's Enugu state.
 It shares borders in the north with Benue State, in the south with Ovoko (Igbo Eze South), Amala and Obollo-Afor (Udenu) and Kogi State in the West.
 The people of Enugu Ezike are Igbos by ethnicity.